 Skating on Ottawa’s Rideau Canal is a Canadian rite of passage.
 Each season over one million skaters take the picturesque journey down the Rideau Canal’s famous 7.8 km long Skateway—that’s the equivalent to 90 Olympic-sized ice rinks, and the world’s largest!
-From January through to the end of February, you can slide, twirl and whisk along the ice under the watchful gaze of Canada’s impressive Parliament Buildings and Chateau Laurier hotel.
-Weekends in February usher in Winterlude, the capital’s annual seasonal celebration, while toasty chalets and stands selling delicious BeaverTails, hot chocolate and maple taffy welcome you along the route.
+From January through to the end of February or early March, you can slide, twirl and whisk along the ice under the watchful gaze of Canada’s impressive Parliament Buildings and Chateau Laurier hotel.
+From Feb.
+1 to Feb.
+18, 2019, the capital ushers in Winterlude, an annual seasonal celebration, while toasty chalets and stands selling delicious BeaverTails, hot chocolate and maple taffy welcome you along the route.

-It’s not just Canadians who associate the pretty village of Whistler, British Columbia, with supreme downhill skiing.
-The spectacular mountain community was named North America’s best resort by readers of Ski Magazine.
+It’s not just Canadians who associate the pretty British Columbia village of Whistler with supreme downhill skiing.
+The spectacular mountain community has been named one of North America’s best resorts by readers of Ski Magazine.
 Beloved by tourists and locals alike, Whistler increased its profile after the success of the 2010 Winter Olympics.
 With its close proximity to Vancouver—it’s only two hours north of the city—Whistler offers the ideal winter playground for all ages.
 Challenge yourself on its snow-covered mountains, enjoy some retail therapy in its 200 shops, or sample the finest cuisine in 90+ restaurants and bars.

 No other country celebrates its love of hockey and winter like Canada.
 In the tiny town of Plaster Rock, New Brunswick, that love is taken one-step further with the World Pond Hockey Championships.
-For one February weekend, you will find 20 (or more) pond rinks lovingly crafted atop the icy surface of Roulston Lake.
+From Feb.
+14-17, 2019, you’ll find 20 (or more) pond rinks lovingly crafted atop the icy surface of Roulston Lake.
 Competitors from Canada, the United States and Great Britain skate and stickhandle amidst this magical setting of untouched forest and gently falling snowflakes.
 Hockey purists flock to this annual event to rediscover the simple joys of Canada’s cherished sport.

 Want to try a Canadian Signature Experience?
 The Canadian Tourism Commission selected Discover Banff Tours’ Johnston Canyon IceWalk as a quintessential Canuck activity—and who are we to argue?
 Don your warmest parka, and sturdy ice-cleats to begin your guided journey inside the ice-coated canyon.
 As you marvel at the ice formations around you, your hosts will share exciting tales of long-gone fortune hunters and fearless adventurers.
 And if you’re lucky, you might spot a furry companion or two—the area is home to wolves, coyotes and moose.

-We’re counting down the Top 7 Things To Do in Banff!
+We’re counting down the 11 best snow-less activities in Banff!

 For a true frontier experience, enjoy a breathtaking journey through the Canadian wild by dog sled.
 Saskatchewan’s Sundogs Sled Excursions lets you ride along on a trip of a lifetime.
 Each winter from late November to mid-March, Sundogs takes visitors deep into the beautiful and pristine environs of Anglin Lake—Canada’s boreal forest—by dog sled.
 Learn how to team up with your canine companions to mush and navigate Saskatchewan’s snowy trails.
 Sundogs offers a host of amazing activities including puppy camps, half or full day excursions, and overnight camping.

-Check out these 8 Stunning Shots that Celebrate the Beauty of Winter in Canada!
+Check out these stunning shots that celebrate the beauty of winter in Canada!

-Satisfy Your Sweet Tooth at Nova Scotia’s Sugar Moon Farm
+6. Satisfy Your Sweet Tooth in Nova Scotia

 You can’t get more Canadian than maple syrup, and Sugar Moon Farm in Nova Scotia has tasty fun in store for you!
 Learn all about the art of maple syrup—and sample the yummy results.
 Only 90 minutes from Halifax, Sugar Moon Farm offers warm hospitality along with their sugar camp tours, all-day brunch, maple-tasting experiences and hiking trails.
 Foodies will be thrilled to partake in Sugar Moon’s Chef Nights when the Maritime’s finest chefs create exquisite dinners for a hungry and appreciative audience.